-Will your Realtor take you through your planned house 2-3 days before closing?
-(To ensure that there are no unusual changes in the home condition, that is supposed to stay-stays).
+Will your Realtor take you through your planned house 2 to 3 days before closing?
+(To ensure that there are no unusual changes in the home condition that is supposed to stay stays).

 Plan for Flexibility

-Allow for contingencies and have a back-up plan.
-If you or the sellers need a little more time to conclude the final arrangements, don’t let these delays upset or frustrate you.
+Allow for contingencies and have a backup plan.
+If you or the sellers need more time to conclude the final arrangements, keep these delays from upsetting or frustrating you.

 If it’s not in Writing, It Doesn’t Exist.

-How long you plan to live in the home?
+How long do you plan to live in the home?

 How long will the home meet your needs?

 What features do you require in a home to satisfy your lifestyle now?
 Five years from now?
-People tend to remain in homes longer than they initially intend, primarily due to the work and expense associated with moving.
+People tend to remain in homes longer than they initially intended, primarily due to the work and expense associated with moving.
 Therefore it is worth considering a home with room to grow.
 Could the basement be turned into a den and extra bedrooms?
-Having an idea of what you’ll need will help you find a home that will satisfy you for years to come.
+Having an idea of what you’ll need will help you find a home that will satisfy you for years.

 Your financial health – your credit and home affordability

 Is now the right time financially for you to buy a home?
 Would you rate your financial picture as healthy?
-Is your credit good?
+Do you think your credit is good?
 While you can always find a lender to lend you money, people with poor credit tend to pay far more to borrow.
-Some say that you should refrain from borrowing as much as you qualify because it is wiser not to stretch your financial boundaries.
-The other school of thought says you should try to buy as much home as you can afford because with regular pay raises and increased earning potential, the big payment today will seem like less of an amount tomorrow.
+Some say that you should refrain from borrowing as much as you qualify because it is wiser to maintain your financial boundaries.
+The other school of thought says you should try to buy as much home as you can afford because, with regular pay raises and increased earning potential, today’s big payment will seem like less of an amount tomorrow.

 To determine how much home you can afford, talk to a lender or go online and use a home affordability calculator.
-Useful calculators will give you a range of what you may qualify for.
-Then call a lender.
+Helpful calculators will give you a range of what you may qualify for.
+Then you can call a lender.
 While some may say that the “28/36” rule applies, lenders are making loans customized to a particular person’s situation in today’s home mortgage market.

-The “28/36” rule means that your monthly housing costs can’t exceed 28 percent of your income, and your total debt load can’t exceed 36 percent of your total monthly income.
-Depending on your assets, credit history, job potential, and other factors, lenders can push the ratios up to 40-60% or higher.
-While we’re not advocating you purchase a home utilizing the higher ratios, you need to know your options.
+The “28/36” rule means that your monthly housing costs can’t exceed 28 percent of your income, and your total debt load can’t exceed 36 percent.
+Depending on your assets, credit history, job potential, and other factors, lenders can push the ratios to 40-60% or higher.
+While we’re not advocating you purchase a home with higher ratios, you need to know your options.

 Where will the money for the transaction come from?

-Typically, homebuyers will need some money for a down payment and closing costs.
-However, with today’s broad range of loan options, having a lot of money saved for a down payment is not always necessary – if you can prove that you are an acceptable financial risk for a lender.
-If your credit isn’t stellar, but you have managed to save 5-20% for a down payment, you will still appear to be an excellent financial risk to a lender.
-High-ratio mortgages can be a good option for those who haven’t managed to save a large chunk of money (who has?), but naturally, these have additional costs associated with them.
+Homebuyers typically need some money for a down payment and closing costs.
+However, with today’s broad range of loan options, having a lot of money saved for a down payment is only sometimes necessary – if you can prove that you are an acceptable financial risk for a lender.
+If your credit isn’t stellar, but you have saved 5-20% for a down payment, you may still appear to be an excellent financial risk to some lenders.
+High-ratio mortgages can be a good option for those who haven’t managed to save a large chunk of money (who has?), but naturally, these have additional costs.